 Tectonic hazards represent a significant risk in some parts of the world.
 This is especially the case where active tectonic plate boundaries interact with areas of high population density and low levels of development.
 Resilience in these places can be low, and the interaction of physical systems with vulnerable populations can result in major disasters.
 An in-depth understanding of the causes of tectonic hazards is key to both increasing the degree to which they can be managed and putting in place successful responses that can mitigate social and economic impacts and allow humans to adapt to hazard occurrence.

 Why are some communities more vulnerable than other from tectonic hazards?
-How can the impact of tectonic hazards be managed?
+How can the impact of tectonic

-Iceland!!

-The Natural History museum, London
+- Iceland!! - The Natural History museum, London

-- The Impossible 2012 - BBC Earth The power of the planet
+- The Impossible 2012